 When we become in tune with our bodies, we become more tuned-in on what we eat and notice how our daily habits often shape our general state of mind.
 It is said that thoughts create habits, which in turn create patterns.
-These patterns then form your behaviour which become lifelong behaviours that shape your life.
-So, we should first start with taking care of our thoughts and minds before we can change our behaviour.
-If you would like to learn about natural mood enhancing habits and what you can introduce into your life to support your mental, physical and emotional health, then you might just enjoy our helpful insights to cultivate a naturally enhanced mood and better state of mind.
+These patterns then form your behaviour which becomes lifelong behaviors that shape your life.
+So, we should first start by taking care of our thoughts and minds before we can change our behaviour.
+If you would like to learn about natural mood-enhancing habits and what you can introduce into your life to support your mental, physical and emotional health, then you might just enjoy our helpful insights to cultivate a naturally enhanced mood and better state of mind.

-We all want to feel ‘good’ , whatever that may mean to you.
-They key is learning to understand yourself and find out what feeling good really means for you.
-Generally speaking, feeling good means feeling lively, vibrant and healthy.
+We all want to feel ‘good’, whatever that may mean to you.
+The key is learning to understand yourself and find out what feeling good really means for you.
+Generally speaking, feeling good means feeling lively, vibrant, and healthy.
 It’s always easier to stay healthy and focused when things are going well.
 But, it’s during the challenging times in our lives that we really need to focus on how we maintain our well-being.
-This is where these natural mood enhancing habits help you the most.
+This is where these natural mood-enhancing habits help you the most.

 Forming Healthy Habits

 While stress is a normal part of life, too much stress can affect our overall well-being and start to manifest in our bodies as illnesses if we don’t take time to acknowledge and manage it.
 Chronic stress can suppress our immune system, alter our mood and may affect our relationships.
 Luckily, we can adopt natural mood enhancing habits to help navigate these stressful experiences and support our mind-body balance.